 If you love breathtaking views and at the same time you are looking for a bit of refreshment, the perfect destination is Brunate, a village that dominates the city of Como and its lake from above.

-Brunate has been for many years a holiday destination for the Milanese upper middle class for the beauty of the view it offers, for its quiet and the cool of its nights.
-The splendor of that period of splendor is evident admiring the structure of the former Hotel Milano on the top of the hill and its liberty villas.
+Brunate has been for many years a holiday destination for the Milanese upper-middle class for the beauty of the view it offers, for its quiet and the cool of its nights.
+The splendor of that period is admiring the structure of the former Hotel Milano on the top of the hill and its liberty villas.

 Villa Carlotta is located in Tremezzo, in the province of Como, and overlooks the lake, just in front of Bellagio, from which it can be reached by motorboat.
-The view from the villa and its Italian gardens is truly wonderful; it is no coincidence that many marriages are celebrated here, on the terrace overlooking the lake.
-Villa Carlotta welcomes visitors with its magnificent botanical park and its rooms full of masterpieces of art.
+The Villa’s view and Italian gardens are truly remarkable; it is no coincidence that many marriages are celebrated here, on the lake’s terrace.

 Villa del Balbianello

-In Dongo you can visit the Sanctuary of the Madonna delle Lacrime, built in the 16th century, together with the Romanesque parish church of Santo Stefano with its interior with three naves and three apses and embellished with 16th century frescoes.
-Also worth a visit the church of Santa Maria, built in the XI century and the Palazzo Manzi, located in the town square, the current seat of the Municipality.
+In Dongo, you can visit the Sanctuary of the Madonna delle Lacrime, built in the 16th century, together with the Romanesque parish church of Santo Stefano with its interior with three naves and three apses and embellished with 16th-century frescoes.
+Also worth a visit is the church of Santa Maria, built in the XI century, and the Palazzo Manzi, located in the town square, the current seat of the Municipality.

-But Dongo is also famous for being the place where Mussolini was arrested at the end of the Second World War.
-To remember and document these events, a museum has been set up in Palazzo Manzi.
+But Dongo is also famous for being where Mussolini was arrested at the end of the Second World War.
+So a museum has been set up in Palazzo Manzi to remember and document these events.

-The only island of Lake Como, the Comacina isle is a small green jewel surrounded by the waters of the lake, where history, nature and art intertwine.
+The only island of Lake Como, the Comacina Isle, is a small green jewel surrounded by the lake’s waters, where history, nature, and art intertwine.

 Fortress “Aldo Lusardi” al Montecchio Nord di Colico